jasonherrboldt/MusicOrganizer/README.md

 ###Take It For A Spin

-* Make sure you have Git and the Java 8 SDK installed locally.
+* Make sure you have at least Java 8 installed locally.
+CLick [here] (http://www.oracle.com/technetwork/java/javase/downloads/index.html) for Oracle JDK download links.
-* Click Clone or download and copy the clone URL.
+* Click on the Release tab of this project and download the zip.
-* Open a terminal window and navigate to a directory in your computer.
-* $ git clone [CLONE_URL]
-* $ cd MusicOrganizer
+* Unzip the directory to your local drive.
-* Delete output_file.txt (running the program will make a new one)
+* Delete output_file.txt in the project directory (running the program will make a new one)
+* Open a terminal window and cd path/to/MusicOrganizer
-* $ javac src/com/jason/*.java
+* javac src/com/jason/*.java
-* $ java -cp ./src com.jason.Main input_file.txt output_file.txt -sortby song -sortorder descending
+* java -cp ./src com.jason.Main input_file.txt output_file.txt -sortby song -sortorder descending
 * Open output_file.txt and see songs sorted descending by song title.

 ###Sample Input / Output